 In 2005-2008 GDP increased by 21,7%, but in 2009 decreased by 14,8% comparing with 2008.
 Energy consumption changed accordingly.
 During 2005-2007 period final energy consumption increased by 11,7%, but in 2009 decreased by 12,1% comparing with 2007.
+Accordingly of the global economical crisis Lithuania's economic development has slowed down by the end of 2008.
+In 2008 GDP growth has decreased to 2.9% and in 2009 GDP contracted by -14.7%.

 The Ignalina Nuclear Power Plant (NPP) played a key role in the Lithuanian energy sector producing up to 70-80% of the electricity until its closure by the end on 2009.
 It had installed capacity of 3000MW in two RB MK-1500 (large power channel reactor) reactors.
-The structure of electricity generation in 2005-2009 is shown in (Error!
-Reference source not found.).
 The share of electricity produced in Ignalina NPP has been taken over mainly by the Lithuanian Thermal Power Plant and the largest combined heat and power plants at Vilnius and Kaunas.
+The closure of the Ignalina Nuclear Power Plant in Lithuania dramatically slashed the volume of electricity produced in the Baltic states.
+Finding new sources of energy to satisfy the needs of both businesses and the people of the region has become an overriding strategic priority.
 Thus, the projected energy demand after the decommissioning of Ignalina NPP has been met by using the existing generating capacities.
-The country is very dependent on electricity produced from fossil fuels which are imported from the single source.
+The country is very dependent on electricity produced from fossil and gaseous fuels which are imported from the single source.